ryano0oceros/ghmodels-demo/README.md

     cd ghmodels-demo
     ```

-2. Set your GitHub personal access token as an environment variable:
+2. Set your environment variables:
     ```sh
+    export AZURE_ENDPOINT=your_azure_ai_inference_endpoint
-    export GITHUB_TOKEN=your_personal_access_token
+    export AZURE_KEY=azure_foundry_api_key_1
     ```

 ## Usage

 1. Place your requirement files in the `requirements` directory.

+2. Update the standard prompt in the root directory, feed specific prompts into the requirements directory.

 2. Run the script:
     ```sh